ericf/open-marriage/README.md

 **The open source website for Leslie Verploegen's and Eric Ferraiuolo's wedding:
 <http://leslie-eric.us/>**

-Wedding planning is stressful and so is dealing with shitting wedding websites, I wanted to eliminate one of these so I built the best looking wedding website and easiest RSVP system known to man.
+Wedding planning is stressful and so is dealing with shitty wedding websites, I wanted to reduce our stress so I built the best looking wedding website and easiest RSVP system known to man.
 Since no other wedding website can compare to ours, I thought it would be nice to share what I built and open source our marriage [website].